Bearing-based Simultaneous Localization and Affine Formation Tracking for Fixed-wing Unmanned Aerial Vehicles: Introduction

-Multi-agent systems have broad applications in agriculture, industry, and military.
-The robotics and control community enthusiastically explores cooperative control approaches for multi-agent systems.
-Based on different types of available measurements, most of the existing researches can be divided into four categories: (1) position-based \cite{Zhang_position_2020}; (2) displacement-based~\cite{chen_formation_2021}; (3) distance-based \cite{Mehdifar_distance_2020} and (4) bearing-based \cite{zhao_bearingrigidity_2015}.
-Among these measurements to achieve formation control, bearing measurements have the lowest acquisition cost, which can be obtained by a variety of sensors, such as laser radars \cite{zou_distributed_2021}, millimeter-wave radars \cite{Dogru_Pursuing_2020}, passive radars \cite{Gabard_2018,Gabard_2020}, cameras \cite{Li_3D_2022}, etc. Especially with the wide application of vision sensors in robotics, formation control based on bearing measurements has attracted the attention of many scholars due to the natural connection between the vision-based control problem and the bearing-based control strategies.
+Recently, robotics and control communities enthusiastically explore various control approaches for different multi-agent systems, such as unmanned aerial vehicles (UAVs) \cite{liu2019mission}, autonomous surface vessels (ASVs) \cite{Wen_TME_2024} and autonomous underwater vehicles (AUVs) \cite{Yao_AUV_2024}, to dramatically enhance efficiency and robustness.
+Based on different types of available measurements, most of the existing cooperative control laws can be divided into four categories: (i) position-based \cite{Zhang_position_2020,Wen_noncooperative_2022}; (ii) displacement-based~\cite{chen_formation_2021}; (iii) distance-based \cite{Mehdifar_distance_2020} and (iv) bearing-based \cite{zhao_bearingrigidity_2015}.
+Among these measurements to achieve formation control, bearing measurements can be obtained by passive perception methods such as passive radars \cite{Gabard_2020} and cameras \cite{Li_3D_2022}, so that they have higher reliability, especially in complex electromagnetic environments or GPS-denied environments.
+With the wide application of vision sensors in robotics, formation control based on bearing measurements has attracted increasing attention due to the natural connection between the vision-based control problem and the bearing-based control strategies.